Gvistic/Asailify/README.md

 ## How

-Whenever a user joins the server (`MemberJoinEvent`), or a `MemberUpdateEvent` occurs (Ex: role change, profile change, nickname change, logging in after long period of time)
+When a user(s) joins the server, changes avatar, role change, and or logs in after a period of inactivity asailify will scan the user(s) avatar/profile against a blacklist.
-Asailify will scan the users profile picture using pixel similiarity algorithms against a blacklist and notify staff if there is a match.
+Staff can add onto to the blacklist with commands or manually scan user(s).
+See full list of commands below.

 ## Why